 • Other diagnostic, screening and rehabilitative services recommended by a licensed Medicaid provider

 • Nursing facilities, Intermediate Care Facilities for Individuals with Intellectual Disabilities and inpatient psychiatric

 • Respiratory care services

 There are five Medicaid Managed Care Providers (MCP) in Ohio.
 These are - Caresource, Buckeye, United Healthcare, Molina, and Paramount.
-Effective 7/1/2022 Medicaid will be introducing three additional MCP's, AmeriaHealth Caritas, Human Health Plan, and Anthem BC/BC.
-Paramount will eventually be phased out.
+Effective 12/1/2022 Medicaid will be introducing three additional MCP's, AmeriaHealth Caritas, Human Health Plan, and Anthem BC/BC.
+Paramount will be phased effective 12/1/2022.